ypopoff/stock_market_12/code/README.md

 # How to run the code

-This file should be read with a Markdown language compatible reader (or online on github), or else the format will be

 ## General advice
 The simulation(s) can be started by running the script _code/control.m_ in MatLab.
 An automated implementation takes care of creating the input, running the simulation and plotting the results.